hboetes/sshd_blacklist/README.md

 # sshd_blacklist
 sshd_blacklist is an automated sshd bruteforce blocker, something like fail2ban or sshguard.
 But then a lot simpler.
+We'll let the kernel do the work.

 ## Before we do anything
 First some housekeeping: